wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

-This aims to present a hands-on approach for a technical deep dive that is succinct and logically sequenced.
+This aims to present a hands-on approach about using automation for a comprehensive technical deep dive that is succinct and logically sequenced.

 {% include whatever.html %}